 All Purpose Green and Clean Spray:

 Mix 1 teaspoon Castile soap or plant-based liquid soap and 3 tablespoons distilled white vinegar with 2 cups of water in a spray bottle and shake.

-Get your natural ingredients or your store bought green finds and bring love and good intention to cleaning
+Get your natural ingredients or your store bought green finds and bring love and good intention to cleaning your nest.

 Green Nest and Healthy Home advocate